 DIY TIP: A color palette goes beyond the walls by helping you find decor and furniture in similar shades to create a seamlessly styled space.

 Ready to try building a color palette?
-Drop a comment below to share which room you’re making over, and if you need a little extra guidance along the way, you can also request a FREE Virtual Color Consultation to work with one of our color experts to bring your color to life.
+Drop a comment below to share which room you’re making over.
+And if you find you need a little help along the way, book a FREE Virtual Color Consultation with one of our color experts to bring your color to life.